canonical/ubuntu-pro-docs/landscape.rst

 **Licence.txt file method**

-For customers on an older version of Landscape or landscape-client than the versions specified above, please download your ``licence.txt`` file from your Landscape SaaS account.
+For customers on an older version of Landscape or landscape-client than those specified above, please download your ``licence.txt`` file from your Landscape SaaS account.
 You will need to re-download and apply new ``licence.txt`` files every time you purchase new Ubuntu Pro licences and after every renewal.

 .. tip::